 Other websites use general warranty disclaimers.

-Often presented in all-caps, this example from the Terms & Conditions of OKCupid shows the usual boilerplate language in these disclaimers:
+Often presented in all-caps, this example shows pretty standard, boilerplate language in these disclaimers:

 OKCupid: General Warranty Disclaimer in Terms & Conditions